zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 torchrun --nproc_per_node=${N_DEVICES} train_ir.py config_infonce.yaml
 ```

-Data file is a jsonl file, each line is a data sample like this:
+Data file is a datasets.Dataset, each sample is an object like this:
 ```json
 {
     "query":"xxx xxx xxx",